 The Department shall continue to monitor use of the MAT funds.

-2. TThe CSB shall provide all related CCS3 reporting.
+2. The Department shall provide the data collection and reporting database, submission due dates, and reporting protocols to the CSB in sufficient time to allow for compliance and in accordance wit .

 Reporting Requirements: